 Why should you consider cross selling voluntary benefits to your commercial lines clients?

-Health care reform and the implementation of the Affordable Care Act (ACA), better known as Obamacare, is rocking small business owners and the impact is rolling down hill to their employees.
+Health care reform and the implementation of the Affordable Care Act (ACA), better known as Obamacare, is still rocking small business owners and the impact is rolling down hill to their employees.

 And, those costs being passed down to employees are now driving the demand for more voluntary benefit products to deal with rising deductibles and out of pocket exposures.

-Facts for Cross Selling Commercial Lines Clients
+Facts for Cross Selling Commercial Clients Voluntary Benefits

 While these once-in-a-generation changes are affecting businesses in a big way, most businesses and their employees have little idea of how much the earth is moving below their feet.

 - 79% of employees have no idea how healthcare will affect their lives